Why You Should Take a Professional Approach to Your Copy – Part 2

 In the first post, we talked about why you should be professional with your copy and online communications.
 Here, we’ll look at some ways to achieve that.

 A piece of advice I see a lot is to block time in your diary for creating copy, just like client meetings and completing admin tasks.
-Allocate more time than you think you need, so you can gather your thoughts and aren’t rushing to get it finished before you do the next task.

 Tips for Writing Good Copy